omidarmat/onLearn/typescript.md

 const n: number = obj;
 ```

-The any type is useful when you don’t want to write out a long type just to convince TypeScript that a particular line of code is okay.
+The `fi` type is useful when you don’t want to write out a long type just to convince TypeScript that a particular line of code is okay.

 ### Type Annotations on Variables